Logistics and Transport

 - Improving our warehouse network

-We leverage these drivers by collaborating with our suppliers and customers to implement joint logistics projects.
+We leverage these three drivers through close collaboration with our suppliers and customers to implement joint logistics projects.
 We also use advanced digital solutions and alternative propulsion systems for transport.
-When choosing our transport partners, we take efficiency as well as environmental and safety performance into account.
-Relevant criteria are included in our tendering process for the purchase of logistics services.
-These include energy-saving targets and measures for modernizing vehicle fleets.
+When choosing our transport partners, we consider efficiency, environmental compatibility and safety performance.
+Relevant criteria are included in our tendering and decision-making processes for the purchase of logistics services.

 Intermodal transport involves using more than one mode of transportation.
-At Henkel, this means that more and more transport is being switched from road to rail: A truck carries the goods to the nearest rail loading terminal.
-From there, the goods cover longer distances by train, before a second truck collects the goods at the destination terminal and delivers them to the recipient.
-This allows us to make use of the lower CO2 footprint of rail transport compared to road transport: a train emits about one-third of the CO2 of a truck, when transporting the same weight of goods.
-Intermodal transportation has therefore become a key driver for CO2 reduction in logistics at Henkel.
+At Henkel, this means more of our transports are being switched from road to rail.
+This process begins with a truck carrying the goods to the nearest rail loading terminal.
+From there, the goods cover longer distances by train, before a second truck collects the goods at the destination terminal and delivers them to the customer.
+This allows us to make use of the lower CO2-footprint of rail transport compared to road transport, since a train emits about one-third of the CO2 of a truck when transporting the same weight of goods.
+For this reason, intermodal transport has become a key driver for CO2 reduction in logistics at Henkel.
 Through our dedicated tendering processes, we are adding further train routes in Europe to support our shift toward intermodal transport.
 We stepped up these efforts further in 2021.
 Since May 2021, detergents and cleaning products produced at our site in Kruševac, Serbia, have been transported to Vienna by truck and from there to Düsseldorf by rail.
 This approach saved about 280 tonnes of CO2 in 2021.
 This project is an important step for Henkel in expanding intermodal transport because the route was previously served exclusively by trucks.
 We have also increased the share of intermodal transports on the Hungary-Düsseldorf route by 360 more transports per year.

-The location of our warehouses and distribution centers is selected to minimize the distance between our production sites and our customers.
+We select the location of our warehouses and distribution centers to optimize the routes between our production sites and our customers.
 A “wall-to-wall production” approach, where the warehouse is directly connected to the production facility, minimizes transport from production to storage.
-Where this is not in place, we achieve synergies by consolidating transport between individual plants and warehouses.
-Further, we make use of the “mega warehouse” concept, where a small group of main distribution centers store products until the required quantities are due for on-time delivery to regional warehouses and retailers.
+Where this is not in place, we achieve synergies by consolidating transport between individual factories and warehouses.
+We also make use of the “mega warehouse” concept, where a small group of main distribution centers store products until the required quantities are due for on-time delivery to regional warehouses and retailers.

-With the help of a Group-wide IT solution, we can systematically record the CO2 emissions of our logistics operations and handle our transport planning and execution more efficiently across all business units and countries.
-In particular, higher truck capacity utilization and optimized routes play a key role in decreasing transport distances, reducing fuel consumption and thus cutting CO2 emissions.
+Our transport management system systematically captures the CO2 emissions of our logistics operations and makes our transport planning and implementation even more efficient across all business units and countries.
+Higher truck capacity utilization and optimized routes play a particularly important role in reducing transport kilometers, cutting fuel consumption and saving CO2.